eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/03-graphql-write-an-authenticated-query-in-onegraph.md

 ## Summary

 `OneGraphiQL` is a playground to build up queries and mutations across multiple services.
-It also consolidates authentication logic across multiple services, so we can authenticate and authorize `Onegraph` once, and then make as many queries as we want.
+It also consolidates authentication logic across multiple services, so we can authenticate and authorize `OneGraph` once, and then make as many queries as we want.
 This allows us to focus on building the queries and mutations that make our app awesome!

 ## OneGraphiQL

 `OneGraphiQL` is a data explorer that allows us to build up our GraphQL queries and mutations.
-It is the `Onegraph` implementation of [GraphiQL](https://github.com/graphql/graphiql), which can be used with any GraphQL endpoint. `GraphiQL` is the perfect way to discover what is available, as it is generated from the GraphQL schema, and provides helpful documentation for the queries, mutations and types.
+It is the `OneGraph` implementation of [GraphiQL](https://github.com/graphql/graphiql), which can be used with any GraphQL endpoint. `GraphiQL` is the perfect way to discover what is available, as it is generated from the GraphQL schema, and provides helpful documentation for the queries, mutations and types.
 Additionally, it uses this data to intelligently suggest options for your queries and mutations.

 ⌨️ Pressing `Ctrl + Space` will display suggestions, and pressing `Tab` will autocomplete.
 This massively improves the speed at which you can build up GraphQL queries and mutations.